The Modern Manual Audit (A Hands-On Lab)

 Key Insight: Concepts Over Numbers

-The most effective auditors don't memorize numbers; they understand the *concepts*.
+The most effective auditors understand the *concepts*.
 This mental model, P.O.U.R., is the official WCAG structure.

 1.1: The P.O.U.R.
 Mnemonic